openhab/openhab-alexa/USAGE.md

 ## Setup

 * NEW Alexa Version 3 API syntax (v3)
-  * Version 3 of the Alex Skill API introduces a more rich and complex set of features that required a change in how items are configured by using the new metadata feature introduced in openaHAB 2.3 (Currently only available via nightly build).
+  * Version 3 of the Alex Skill API introduces a more rich and complex set of features that required a change in how items are configured by using the new metadata feature introduced in openaHAB 2.3
   * Version 2 tags are still supported and are converted internally to V3 metadata
   * See [Labels Support](#Labels-Support) for using Labels instead of meta data